-All the soundproofing in the world will be for nothing if you have cracks and gaps in your walls.
-Any sound leaks in a wall, especially around doors and windows, will let excess noise seep into the house unsuspectedly, rendering your soundproof panels and curtains useless.
+All the soundproofing in the world will be for nothing if you still have cracks and gaps in your walls.
+Any sound leaks in a wall, especially around doors and windows, will let excess noise seep into the house, rendering your soundproof panels and curtains useless.

-Before you begin any soundproofing project, check your walls carefully and seal up any cracks.
+Always check for the low hanging fruit before you begin a major soundproofing project.
+Sometimes the simplest solution can end up being the most effective one.
+Always check your walls carefully first and seal up any cracks that you find.
 A simple grout will work or you can spring for a special, soundproofing sealant.